AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 are aware of queues, dispatches, threads and etc.
 So here is the scenario:

-1. User taps button "Refresh Person Info"
+1. User presses button "Refresh Person Info"
 2. `MyViewController` calls method `self.myService.person(identifier: identifier)`
 3. `MyService` starts to fetch person from network
 4. There are some network issues